-On 8 April 2022, stakeholders were provided with the Construction Plan, the nine draft CEMPs and the CSEP to review and were asked to provide comment.
+On 04 March 2024 stakeholders were provided with the draft Construction Plan, the nine draft CEMPs and the CSEP to review and were invited to provide comment.
 A summary of the consultation is provided in Table 2.

-Table 2 - Traffic and Access CEMP Consultation Summary
+Table 2: Traffic and Access CEMP Consultation Summary